-right away, especially if you disagree with what your friend is saying or think you have information that might be helpful.
+EMPATHIZE.
+It's natural to want to respond right away, especially if you disagree with what your friend is saying or think you have information that might be helpful.
 Your opinion matters and is genuine because you care about your friend.
 However, it's helpful to know if your friend wants input or just someone to listen to them.
 They may just appreciate you nodding and telling them that you understand their feelings.
 What's most important for them to know is that they can talk to you, because they trust that you won't judge them.

-After you've listened to your friend's experience, thank them for trusting you enough to share.

-After you've empathized and acknowledged your friend's experience, you could try saying, "Would you like to hear what I think about it or would you just like me to listen?"
-Then pause to see what kind of support your friend wants from you.
+After you've listened to your friend's experience, you can thank them for trusting you enough to share.
+If you do have an opinion and think it might be helpful to your friend, after you've empathized and acknowledged your friend's experience, you could try saying, "I heard you say and I have an idea. . ." or "You know what I think?"
+Then pause to see if your friend wants that kind of support.

 PUT THE PHONE AWAY.
 Don't answer your phone, look at incoming texts, or allow other interruptions while you and your friend are talking.
-It's important for your friend to know you're paying attention to what they're sharing.
+It's important for your friend to know you're paying attention to what they are sharing.

 BE AWARE OF YOUR BODY LANGUAGE.
 Non-verbal support is just as important as your words.
 A nod here and there, leaning in, keeping your arms uncrossed or any sign that you understand and acknowledge what your friend is sharing, will help them feel more comfortable with you.

-ع") HAVE A CONVERSATION
+وري) HAVE A CONVERSATION

-Sometimes, an important and difficult issue can come up in conversation such as anxiety, stress about school or a relationship, trouble at home, peer pressure, or concern related to mental health or substance misuse.
-Your friend is turning to you because they value your time and thoughts.
+Sometimes, an important and difficult issue can come up in conversation such as anxiety, stress about school or a relationship, trouble at home, or peer pressure Your friend is turning to you because they value your time and thoughts.